songlkkevin/.dotfiles/README.md

 ## how to use
 1. clone this repository to your home directory
 2. run `install.sh` to install all the configuration files
-3. To use zsh, you need to add a line `exec zsh` at the end of .profile in ~/
+3. To set zsh to default shell, just run `chsh -s /bin/zsh`

 ## description for each file
 - install.conf.yaml: configuration file for